Lab Notes

 With this, I have Python code that can generate a text sentence describing the flight.
 Using this in a Python MQTT client subscribed to adsb2mqtt messages, I can publish back an MQTT message so any MQTT client that can do TTS can speak that sentence.

-As an optimization, I make sure I only publish that message every 30 seconds though, as ADS-B info comes in quickly.
+As an optimization, I make sure I only publish that message every 30 seconds, as ADS-B info comes in quickly.
 For an airline passing over at ~5000ft MSL that's about 2 or 3 total messages before it passes outside of my 2.3 nautical mile radius filter.

 Using Azure for TTS